Emergent Spacetime and Cosmic Inflation: Locally conformal cosymplectic manifolds

 from the Jacobi identity \eq{jacobi-id}.
 However, if $(M, \Omega)$ is a (connected) LCS manifold that is not GCS, then $\mathfrak{H}$ must be a monomorphism, i.e., an injective homomorphism.
 See the Proposition 2.1 in \cite{vaisman2} for the proof.
 This means that $X_f = 0$ implies $f=0$.
 This is in stark contrast to symplectic manifolds, in which $X_f = 0$ just implies $f=\mathrm{constant}$.
-Since we argue that the phase space for cosmic inflation is a locally conformal (co)symplectic manifold, this implies a desirable property that vacuum energy couples to gravity and triggers cosmic inflation.
-However, it does not mean that the cosmological constant problem threatens the emergent gravity because physical quantities during inflation are not constant but time-dependent as we noted before.
+Since we claim that the phase space for cosmic inflation is a locally conformal (co)symplectic manifold, this reveals a remarkable property that vacuum energy couples to gravity and triggers cosmic inflation, as we noted before.
+However, it does not mean that the cosmological constant couples to gravity because physical quantities during inflation are not constant but time-dependent.